Everything you need to know...

-Our tuition fee for UK/EU students starting full-time study in 2019/20 is £24,000 for the course which includes a placement supplement.
+Our tuition fee for UK students starting full-time study in 2021/22 is £21,000 for the course.
 Please visit our health and social care funding pages for more information.

 † If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.